mittagessen/kraken/README.rst

 ::

-  $ kraken -i image.tif image.txt segment -bl ocr
+  $ kraken -i image.tif image.txt segment -bl ocr -m catmus-print-fondue-large.mlmodel

 All subcommands and options are documented.
 Use the ``help`` option to get more information.